-Setup defines one VCX-100 as having 15 originating ports which are autoconnected via a trunk line to the second VCX-100 which has 15 answer ports.
-The originating port #2 (on first VCX-100) is connected to answer port #2 (on the second VCX-100), originating port #3 to answer port #3, etc. Port #1 on each unit is a both port to allow services, and in particular Configure, to be used.
+Setup defines one VCX-101 as having 15 originating ports which are auto- connected via a trunk line to the second VCX-101 which has 15 answer ports.
+The originating port #2 (on first VCX-101) is connected to answer port #2 (on the second VCX-101), originating port #3 to answer port #3, etc. Port #1 on the answer unit is a both port to allow services, and in particular Configure, to be used.
 A connection between port #1 at the originate end and port #1 at the answer end can be established by responding with 't1.p01' to a "connect to:" prompt after running the Setup Service.